dlenski/vpn-slice/README.md

 * Improve IPv6 support
 * Support OSes other than Linux and macOS
     * Other Unix-like operating systems should be pretty easy
-* Mechanism for specifying split-_exclude_ subnets on the command line